Bill Condon: Career

 In late 2013, he directed a revised version of the 1997 stage musical Side Show at the La Jolla Playhouse.
 A production of this revision played in June and July 2014 at the Kennedy Center.
 Charles Isherwood described it in The New York Times as "a full-scale reimagining" of the musical that involved "the addition and subtraction of several songs ..., the reordering of others", and new dialogue contributed by Condon.
 That production received excellent reviews when it moved to Broadway in the fall, but it proved a failure at the box office and closed after just seven weeks.

 In 2015, Condon directed Mr. Holmes starring Ian McKellen.
 Condon noted its similarity to Gods and Monsters, not only because of its lead actor but because "[b]oth movies are about aging and mortality.
 You have a celebrated man facing the decline of his public image."

 Condon directed the 2017 Disney's live action film adaptation, based on the animated 1991 film Beauty and the Beast, starring Emma Watson and Dan Stevens.
 A few weeks before the film's scheduled release on March 17, 2017, Condon announced that one character, LeFou, has "a nice, exclusively gay moment", which resulted in an "internet meltdown" of contrasting support and condemnation.

 He co-authored the screenplay for The Greatest Showman, a biography of P.T.
 Barnum, starring Hugh Jackman and released in December 2017.
 He rewrote the draft of co-author Jenny Bicks.

 In October 2017, Condon postponed pre-production of a remake of Bride of Frankenstein for Universal Pictures.
 Deadline Hollywood reported that Condon and David Koepp wanted to rework the script.

 Condon is a member of the Independent Feature Projects (IFP) in Los Angeles, a non-profit organization which supports independent films, as well as the Independent Writers Steering Committee, which was initiated by the Writers Guild of America (WGA).

 In July 2021, Condon signed on to direct a Guys and Dolls movie adaptation by TriStar Pictures but left the project in 2023 and was replaced by Chicago director Rob Marshall.
 That same year, he co-produced the live stage filming of the Broadway production of Come from Away, which was released to streaming on Apple TV+.

 In December 2023, it was announced that Condon would write and direct a film adaptation of the musical version of Kiss of the Spider Woman, with Jennifer Lopez attached to star and co-executive produce.

+In July 2026, it was revealed that Condon was filming his next film, The Road Home, in South Africa.
+It is about Hugh Masekela and the conflict he faced from recording with Paul Simon during apartheid.